sCrypt-Inc/scryptTS-docs/docs/how-to-add-a-signer.md

 }
 ```

-2. Returns the address to the default private key of the sensilet wallet in the `getDefaultAddress` method:
+2. Returns the address to the default private key of the wallet in `getDefaultAddress`:

 ```ts
 /**